kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

     - The man who led my *funeral* on [12th June 2023](../../timeline/2023/june.md#monday-12th-june-2023).

 - I don't have a picture of this man but would recognize him immediately.
-- Its possible there's still two men in this section.
-One man who looked a lot like the first man and could have been his younger brother, and another who looked more like the darker, meaner-looking Mark character I mention here.

 ### An unknown man I may have a picture of